PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `1.0`; the NDHWC pre-Concat precondition skips all five production positions without snapshots or fingerprints for that unrelated rank-four graph.

+Two AST-identical 22-call post-lowering recovery suffixes are owned by `_run_layout_attention_quantized_recovery_suffix`.
+The helper preserves the original ordering from NHWC Mul/Add and Mean/attention recovery through gate, TransposeConv, Q/DQ bridge, quantized PReLU/Reshape, and final Softmax canonicalization.
+Its duplicate-Transpose feature flag is forwarded explicitly from both original call sites.
+Registered runners inside the suffix remain unscoped because raw ModelIR mutators separate them, so runtime pass-state and mutation boundaries are unchanged.
+A third similar sequence retains its separate `include_layernorm=True` behavior and is deliberately not merged.
+The extraction removes 21 net lowerer lines and reduces direct registered- runner call sites from 125 to 123 without changing the runtime pass sequence.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter